Skip to main content

 Platysma

-A thin, sheet-like muscle that extends from the chest to the lower face.
-Laxity of the platysma contributes to neck banding and the 'turkey neck' appearance.
+A broad, thin muscle that extends from the upper chest and shoulder to the lower jaw and chin.
+Laxity of this muscle creates neck banding and the 'turkey neck' appearance.
+Tightening the platysma via platysmaplasty is a standard component of a deep plane facelift with neck lift.

 S